Edward-Wagstaffe/overthewire-bandit/level-25→26.md

 `more` is a linux command that lets us view text files one screen at a time.
 When a file is too long to fit on one screen, instead of flooding the terminal it pauses after each page.
 Now when we logged into bandit26 with the private key we never got to see this as our terminal size was large enough to accomodate the text.
-If we resize our terminal window before we log in to bandit26, we should be able to see the interactive mode of `more`.
+If we make our terminal window really small before we log in to bandit26, we should be able to see the interactive mode of `more`.
 From there we can use `v` to go into vim (text editor) and enter **command-line mode**  by typing `:` followed by our command.
 ```bash
 ❯ ssh -i sshkey25.private bandit.labs.overthewire.org -p 2220 -l bandit26